 How will the community ensure the design of the schools reflects the local culture and community?

 As the schools involved, we have a leadership role on the project.

 Together with the Ministry, we are committed to partnering with iwi, industry, and other community groups to create a lasting community legacy, and welcome the opportunity to ensure our new schools reflect the wishes and aspirations of our young people, as well as the stories and culture of our community and region.

 How are you partnering with iwi on the project?

 We are committed to honouring Te Ao Māori and the Treaty partnership.
 We are working to grow our relationships with local iwi and ensure that there is a clear approach for iwi involvement on the project.

 When will design commence?

-This is a large and complex project, and based on the procurement timeline, the Ministry is expecting design to commence in early 2021.
+This is a large and complex project, and based on the procurement timeline, the Ministry is expecting design to commence following the completion of master planning in 2021.

 When will the new schools open?